-Homework:
+Homeworks:

 There will be homework assigned nearly every week.
 Homework is usually due one week after it is assigned.
 It must be turned in at the beginning of class on the due date.
+Computer-typed is preferable.

 Each problem must be solved in a different page.
 Answers should be turned in on time and should be neat and legible.
 Write your name and UFID clearly on each page.
+Neatness is crucial.
+Think about future employers reading your work.
+If they do not find it clear and easy to read and understand, they would not hire you or rate your work very high.